DeepSeek V4 Network

 Reported scale and context

-Key reported signals we track while waiting for official specifications.
+Key reported signals we track during active rollout operations.

 Total parameters (reported)